Space-time correlations in monitored kinetically constrained discrete-time quantum dynamics

-Note that the phase diagram in Fig.~\ref{fig:fig3}(a) can also be computed on a real quantum processor.
-This can be achieved by deriving auxiliary collision models, whose probabilities over quantum trajectories are given by the canonical ensembles introduced via the counting field $s$ \cite{Cilluffo2021,Cech2023,SM}. \\

 \textbf{Conclusions and outlook. --- } We have investigated discrete-time open-system dynamics inspired by the dissipative evolution of driven Rydberg atoms.
-Despite having a trivial stationary state, the model we have considered displays dynamical heterogeneity, stemming from the coexistence of fast and slow dynamics in single stochastic realizations.
+Despite having a seemingly trivial stationary state, the model we have considered displays dynamical heterogeneity, stemming from the coexistence of fast and slow dynamics in single stochastic realizations.
 We have shown how such collective behavior can be characterized by means of dynamical order parameters, such as the frequency and the correlations of measurement outcomes on the environmental ancillary qubits.
-The investigation performed here is limited to relatively small system sizes, which however already show clear signatures of many-body phenomena.
+The investigation performed here is limited to relatively small system sizes, which however already show clear signatures of many-body phenomena (see Supplemental Material \cite{SM} for the direct analysis of fluctuations as a function of the system size).
 In order to address significantly larger system sizes, it would be necessary to devise suitable tensor-network approaches \cite{Yang2020,Gillman2021,Fux2023,Causer2024}.
 Such larger systems should be, however, already accessible on state-of-the-art quantum processors, offering an intriguing perspective for the exploration of dynamical heterogeneity in glassy relaxation.

 The code and the data that support the findings of this work are available on Zenodo \cite{ZenodoData}.\\

 \acknowledgments \textbf{Acknowledgements. --- } We thank Dominik Sulz, Cecilia De Fazio and Farokh Mivehvar for fruitful discussions.
 We acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868, through the Research Unit FOR 5413/1, Grant No. 465199066, and through the Research Unit FOR 5522/1, Grant No. 499180199.
 This project has also received funding from the European Union’s Horizon Europe research and innovation program under Grant Agreement No. 101046968 (BRISQ).
 F.C.~is indebted to the Baden-W\"urttemberg Stiftung for the financial support of this research project by the Eliteprogramme for Postdocs.